Pradhyo/blackjack/report.md

 The reward for winning is +1, drawing is 0, and losing is -1.

 ##### Strategy
 A reinforcement learning technique, Q-learning, will be used to solve this problem.
 A Q-table is built for all state-action pairs and after taking an action at the end of each round of the game, its corresponding entry in the Q-table is updated based on the reward received.
-The learning process stops when epsilon decays to a value less than or equal to a tolerance value.
+The learning process is stopped when the agent has sufficiently explored the environment.
 At this point, we would have the optimized Q-table which is the strategy the agent has learned to play blackjack.

 ### Metrics

 As there is a payout awarded at the end of each round of the game, it is the obvious choice as a performance metric.
 To compare the performance of different strategies, these strategies should be applied over a large number of rounds to get close to their true payouts.
-Hence, the average payout after 1000 rounds of the game repeated 100 times will be used to compare the simulated performance of the average casino player and that of the trained agent.
+Hence, the average payout after 1000 rounds of the game repeated 1000 times will be used to compare the simulated performance of the average casino player and that of the trained agent.

 ## II.
 Analysis